bernatixer/stylizer/README.md

-# stylizer
+# 🖼️ Stylizer

-Backend and models to apply a given style to an image
+Apply a given style to an image in real time.